Hieromon/AutoConnect/mkdocs/advancedusage.md

 ```

 !!! note "ESP8266WebServer/WebServer function should be called after AutoConnect::begin"
-    The sketch cannot refer to an instance of ESP8266WebServer/WebServer until AutoConnect::begin completes successfully.
+    The Sketch cannot refer to an instance of ESP8266WebServer/WebServer until AutoConnect::begin completes successfully.

 !!! warning "Do not use with ESP8266WebServer::begin or WebServer::begin"
     ESP8266WebServer/WebServer is already running inside the AutoConnect.